New York Federal Bank Fraud Lawyer

 While the statutory language is seemingly broad, defenses to this charge exist.
 For example, not every misrepresentation made to a bank or financial institution is sufficient to warrant a conviction for this crime.
 Instead, the Second Circuit Court of Appeals held that a misrepresentation is material only if it is capable of influencing a bank’s actions.
 See United States v.
 Rigas, 490 F.3d 208, 231 (2d Cir.
 2007); United States v.
 Rodriguez, 140 F.3d 163, 168 (2d Cir.
 1998).
 Further, the ‘scheme to defraud element’ of both subsections requires more than just a simple act.
 For example, “depositing checks into a bank account where the depositor knows that he/she is not entitled to the funds,” is not a crime punishable by §1344.
 Rodriguez, 140 F.3d at 168.

 Instead, this element requires that the prosecutor prove that the defendant engaged in a “pattern or course of conduct designed to deceive a … financial institution into releasing property ….”
 United States v.
 Stavroulakis, 952 F.2d 686, 964 (2d Cir.
 1992) (emphasis supplied).
 Finally, not every financial institution qualifies for protection under this statute; instead, this term is defined by 18 U.S.C. § 20 and includes insured depository institutions of the Federal Deposit Insurance Act, credit unions with accounts insured by the National Credit Union Share Insurance Fund, federal home loan banks, small business investment companies, the Federal Reserve bank or a member bank of the Federal Reserve System, and mortgage lending businesses.
+An attorney is familiar with the federal statutes related to bank fraud and could help someone defend themselves against such charges.

 What Are the Penalties Associated with Federal Bank Fraud?